javisastre/type-phoon/README.md

 ## startScreen

-- load background image, title and start button.
+- load background image, title, start and How to play button.
 - run gameScreen when Start button is clicked.
+- load infoScreen when How to play button is clicked.

+## infoScreen

+  - load background image, contents and go back button.
+  - return to startScreen when back button is clicked.

 ## gameScreen

 - run the Game if lives are > 0.
 - when lifes <= 0, load gameOverScreen.
+- levels increase after certain time
+- letter speed increases with each level
+- background image changes in each level

 ## gameoverScreen